 Georgia is a No-Fault State

 Georgia allows for no-fault divorces.
-This means that either spouse can file for divorce without having to show the other party did something wrong.
+This means that either spouse can file for divorce without showing the other party did something wrong.
 Although Georgia is a no-fault state, the party initiating the divorce must still identify the grounds for the divorce.
 In Georgia, there are thirteen different grounds for divorce to choose from when filing.
 One of the grounds for divorce is that the marriage is irretrievable.
 This is the no-fault ground for divorce.
-Other grounds for divorce include reasons such as adultery, cruel treatment, mental incapacity, drug addiction, desertion by one of the spouses for a minimum of one year, among others.
+Other grounds for divorce include reasons such as adultery, cruel treatment, mental incapacity, drug addiction, and desertion by one of the spouses for a minimum of one year, among others.

 Residency Requirements